selinozerim/selinozerim/README.md

 I'm computer programming student.
 I've been into coding for 2 years and trying my best to being a front-end developer.
 Whenever I code, I understand that I choose the right job for myself.
 Yes, I still have fun even all this suffer.

 * 🌍  I'm based in Turkey
-* 🧠  I'm learning JavaScript, React, PHP, C#, C++
+* 🧠  I'm learning JavaScript, React, Python and AI supported applications
-* ⚡  I'm also interested in networking and automation
+* ⚡  I'm also interested in AI development

 ### Skills